As an Amazon Associate we earn from qualifying purchases.

 What Does a D Cup Look Like?

-Due to the five-inch gap between the band and bust, DD cups appear a little bigger than D cups.
-Halle Berry and Kat Dennings are all rumored to have DD cups.
+Due to the five-inch gap between the band and bust, DD cups appear a little bigger than D .
+Halle Berry and Kat Dennings are all rumored to have DD.

-D and DD cups are both considered average sizes though you may sometimes have difficulty finding the right bra for your body.
+D and DD cups are both considered average sizes though you may sometimes have difficulty finding a well-fitting bra for your body.
 No matter what, always take your measurements before you go bra shopping.
-Only consider sister sizing if your exact bra size is not available.
+Only consider sister sizing if your exact size is not available.